bbosecke/ProgrammingForUni/README.md

 # ProgrammingForUni

-These are a few etudes that I had to implement for the "effective programming" paper at university.
+These are a few programs that I had to create for the "effective programming" paper at university.